browserengineering/book/book/visual-effects.md

 an overlay, you know that conceptually it's there and somehow you should be able to make the site show it.

-We can easily implement that with `opacity`, a CSS property that takes a valuep from 0 to 1, 0 being completely invisible (like a window in a house) to completely opaque (the wall next to the window).
+We can easily implement that with `opacity`, a CSS property that takes a value from 0 to 1, 0 being completely invisible (like a window in a house) to completely opaque (the wall next to the window).
 After adding opacity, our example looks like: